 Disposing of Your Tree

-Eventually, the time will come take down your tree for the season.
-You may decide based on a specific date — for instance New Year’s Day or Epiphany, if that is your family’s tradition — or you may decide to enjoy your tree for a while longer.
+Eventually, the time will come to take down your tree for the season.
+You may decide based on a specific date — for instance, New Year’s Day or Epiphany, if that is your family’s tradition — or you may decide to enjoy your tree for a while longer.

 - If you keep your tree much beyond Christmas, be sure to monitor it for dryness.
 Even if you water it regularly, it will eventually dry out, becoming unsightly, and a potential fire hazard.